 - What challenges are stopping us?

-Step 3: Plan out execution of Team OKRs
+Step 3: Develop Execution Plan of Team OKRs

 The OKR process must include ways to help you reach what you’ve set out to achieve.
 Your execution plan should have: Initiatives and Weekly Check-Ins.
 Without these, the OKRs you’ve set may seem unattainable, or leave employees feeling stagnant against a goal too large to achieve.